marcusjwhelan/binary-type-tree/README.md

 * <a href="#creating-an-avl-tree">Creating an AVL Tree</a>
 * <a href="#inserting-and-deleting-into-the-avl-tree">Inserting and deleting into the AVL Tree</a>
 * <a href="#querying-the-avl-tree">Querying the AVL Tree</a>
+* <a href="#key-update-on-avl-tree">Key update on AVL Tree</a>
 * <a href="#avl-tree-extra-functionality">AVL tree extra functionality </a>

 ## Creating an AVL Tree

 Before you create a tree you will want to consider how your keys and values will be structured.
-All values are stored as an array even only one element.
+All values are stored as an array even when just one element.
 The key can be many different types but cannot be an `object`.
 There are three functions provided by default in `lib/bTreeUtils.ts`, that compare equality and validity that can be replaced by custom functions.
 These are very important when it comes to `$gt, $lt, $ne` comparisons made for the `query` method.
 The implementation of the `query` is on the root Node<T> at `lib/basic-node/node.ts`.
 During the constructor you can choose to initialize your AVL tree with several starters or none.